Working in a Standing Position - Basic Information

 A well-designed workplace combined with a well-designed job makes it possible to work in a balanced position without unnecessary strain on the body.
 Although the actual performance of the task depends on the worker (including how the worker stands, moves or lifts), work practices can make the job either safer or more hazardous.
-Proper education and training helps the individual work safely.
+Education and training help the individual work safely.

 It is important that the worker be informed of health hazards in the workplace.
 In fact it is a legal requirement.
 The worker needs to understand which body movements and positions contribute to discomfort and that the conditions causing mild discomfort can lead to chronic injury in the long term.
 Worker education and training should also contain information on how to adjust specific workplace layouts to the individual's needs.

 The worker should be aware that rest periods are important elements of the work.
 Rest periods should be used to relax when muscles are tired, to move around when muscles are stiff, to walk when work restricts the worker's ability to change postures or positions, and so on.
 The worker should also be encouraged to report discomforts experienced during work.
 It may result in correcting working conditions.